To view or change your Voice Access settings:

 - Activate on lock screen.
 Automatically start Voice Access when the screen turns on, if the lock screen is showing.

 - Active during calls.
-If you want to use Voice Access during a phone call, turn on this setting.
-If you prefer for Voice Access to stop after you answer a call, turn off this setting.
+If you want to keep Voice Access on during phone calls, turn on this setting.
+This setting is off by default.

 - Cancel on touch.
 When this setting is on, Voice Access stops when you touch the screen.
 When this setting is off, you can touch the screen without affecting Voice Access.
 (Available starting in Voice Access 2.0.)